joshuasrichardson/AntHillSearch/README.md

 returned to the hub have estimated about them.
 This interface allows some user controls, but they are limited to what can be done from the hub.
-All parameters can still be manually set by the user as is shown for the ColonySimulation in the "Parameters" section above, but different default values apply.
+All parameters can still be manually set by the user as is shown for the LiveSimulation in the "Parameters" section above, but different default values apply.

 ### EmpiricalTestingInterface